 When it comes to your savings, are you earning enough interest?
 Have you put your money in an effective place where it is able to grow and work for you?

 Perhaps you have some money in a very low-interest-bearing savings account that can be moved to a different account where it can benefit your financial situation even more.

 4. Make and Review your Budget

 It is important to not only create a budget, but firmly stick to it.
-This goes a step farther than just tracking your expenses.
-Instead, you will have to think critically about how you are spending your money, and look for ways to cut corners on your outgoing cash.
+This goes a step further than just tracking your expenses.
+Instead, you will have to think critically about how you are spending your money and look for ways to cut corners on your outgoing cash.

 Start with a daily checkup.
 Review your budget every day to remind yourself how much money you are allowed to spend in each category.

 Then, take 30 minutes each week to do a larger budget review where you take the time to look at the big picture of where you’re spending your money, and check to see if you have been sticking to your plan.